-Possibility to use the slope of the land to transfer runoff water Considering public toilets in the region

-Shallow depth of water transmission channels Negligence of the authorities to provide appropriate and sufficient services
+Possibility to use the slope of the land to transfer runoff water Considering public toilets in the region Shallow depth of water transmission channels Negligence of the authorities to provide appropriate and sufficient services

 In order to assess the urban vision system, nodes, edges, busy roads, and signs that were important to the residents were examined.
 The neighborhood lacks clear and sensitive nodes that can create a space for social interaction.
-Except for the vocational school, mosque, and park which are confined to the north front of the site, there is no indication effective in the identification of different parts of the neighborhood. neighborhood lacks vitality and public spaces for social interactions.
+Except for the vocational school, mosque, and park which are confined to the north front of the site, there is no indication effective in the identification of different parts of the neighborhood.
+The neighborhood lacks vitality and public spaces for social interactions.

 It is noteworthy that Fooladi neighborhood is considered a region with historical identity; nonetheless, inattention, negligence, and poverty of its inhabitants have detached it from its historical potential.
 Since the systems form of the natural environment and climatic geography have the same conditions in both strategic and local domains, only the system of environmental pollution was assessed to avoid repetition.
-Table 2 presents the strengths, weaknesses, opportunities, and threats of each laver based on the maximum weights assigned by experts in the questionnaires.
+Table 2 presents the strengths, weaknesses, opportunities, and threats of each layer based on the maximum weights assigned by experts in the questionnaires.

-(Third stage): Assessing the vulnerability of the local domain and integrated SWOT analysis place, were destroyed or in need of repair.
+(Third stage): Assessing the vulnerability of the local domain and integrated SWOT analysis

+According to the findings of the study, after the earthquake, the residents of the neighborhood faced many problems regarding the mentioned systems.
+In terms of land uses systems, the massive destruction forced the residents to build shelters in barren lands and green spaces.
+All public land uses, such as schools and mosques, that had the potential to be used as a residential place, were destroyed or in need of repair.
 As illustrated in Figure 15, most of the shelters were set up on the north front since disaster victims needed to go out of the neighborhood to meet their needs.
 Regarding the access system, as displayed in Figure 16, the most important issue was the lack of access to earthquake victims in the eastern part of the neighborhood with narrow intertwined streets that did not allow the passage of ambulances.
 Disaster is one of the events which provide a good assessment of the system of activities and public experiences.
 The promotion of social capital among the residents and strong neighborhood relationships not only increased the victims' sense of security but also provided opportunities for participation.
 On the other hand, the presence of strangers and living in tents that are not sufficiently confined reduced the security of victims.